lauraboterob/WindTurbine_Noise_prediction/README.md

 In the main folder the user would need to place the coordinates of the several airfoils along the wind turbine blade.
 They should be in ``.dat`` in a format readble for XFOIL. **It is important to be sure that in the file there is the name of the airfoil (it can be any) before the coordinates.
 Otherwise, the user would need to modify the ``XFOIL_new_airfoil.m`` script.
 Also, the name of the ``.dat`` filed needs to be exactly the same of the table ``dataraw_bladeelement.csv``**.

+## To run the code with the atmospheric absorption:
+This main script considers having an atmospheric attenuation following the ANSI/ASA S1.26 standard [17] for atmospheric attenuation of a pure tone frequency.
+In this case, the results are given only in 1/3 octave.

+The methodology for running this version is exactly as before.
+The script that needs to be run is: ``Main_strip_theory_atm_abs.m``.

 ## To run the code with the instantaneous aerodynamic inputs:
 The main objective of this alternative code is to consider variations in the noise production of the wind turbine due to changes in the aerodynamic loading.